 The rest of the day is free in Pokhara.

 Overnight stay in a standard hotel in Pokhara.

+The end of the journey has come.
 From there, your private chauffeur will take you back to Kathmandu!
 You will stop several times on the way to shortly stretch your legs.
 In Malekhu you have a longer break for lunch: here you can also taste the fish from the river!

 After arrival in Kathmandu you will have some free time to go on a souvenir hunt.
 In Nepal incredibly beautiful handmade goods are sold in all kinds of materials!